| "My lord?" The voice

 She looked at him fondly.

-Legolas lay on his side, completely naked, pale skin glowing,
+Legolas was lying on his side, completely naked, pale skin glowing,

 wayward strands of blond hair falling over his face.
 Some people